P

 Children

 These dogs can make a great family dog.
 They are very friendly and affectionate and know how to be kind and gentle with children.
-Bichon Poodles also can be quite playful and could make a great companion for a child.
+Bichon Poodles can also be quite playful and could make a great companion for a child.
 However, due to their smaller size, they may be best suited for families with slightly older children who have learned how to interact appropriately with dogs and won’t try to pull the Poochon’s tail or leg.

 Similar Dogs